Please note: absentjustice.com is a work in progress: last edited in June 2021.

 And so our story begins.

 This is the story of a group of ordinary small-business people fighting one of the largest companies in the country.
-The story of how for years Telstra refused to address the many phone problems that were affecting the capacity of the COT Four to run their businesses, telling them ‘No fault found,’ when documents on this website show they were found to have existed as the following government records show (see AUSTEL’s Adverse Findings, at points 10, to 212)
+The story of how for years Telstra failed to address the many phone problems that were affecting the capacity of the COT Four to run their businesses, telling them ‘No fault found,’ when documents on this website show they were found to have existed as the following government records show (see AUSTEL’s Adverse Findings, at points 10, to 212)

 How Telstra and its legal arbitration defence team perverted the course of justice by using such dubious strategies as intercepting relevant faxes Open Letter File No/12, and File No/13, failing to deliver crucial FOI documents (or delivering them months and even years too late, often so highly censored that little intelligible remained), even destroying documentary evidence and fabricating evidence.

 How central points our claim at arbitration was ignored by the arbitrator and how no amount of effort to have these points addressed bore any fruit.

 How, in the course of all these travesties, the regulatory bodies — Austel (for the government) and the TIO (for the carriers) — failed to exercise any control over Telstra to the point where they could reasonably be seen as acting in concert.